scandihealth/lpr3-docs/src/aspects.md

 ![](https://www.websequencediagrams.com/cgi-bin/cdraw?lz=dGl0bGUgVmFsaWRhdGlvbiBzZXF1ZW5jZQoKUmVnaW9uYWwgRUhSLT5MUFIzIFdTOiBJSEUgWERSIFBuUiBDREEtREsKbm90ZSBsZWZ0IG9mIAAgCWViWE1MIGFuZCBER1dTIHYAWwkKb3B0IFByb3RvY29sIGZhaWx1cmUKICAgADQILS0-AHEMOiBJbmNvcnJlY3QgdXNlIG9mAIEABQBRBVBuUiB0cmFuc2FjAFYFZW5kAIEJBm92ZXIAgQMJAIFUDHRlcCAxCgBiCD4AgXALRW5naW5lOiBTY2hlbWEgYXNzZXJ0aW9ucwoAFBEtAIIHClJlcG9ydGVkIGVycm9ycwCBWAVMYWNraW5nIHMARAZjb25mb3JtYW5jAIFJHkRvY3VtZW50IGRvZXMgbm90IGNvbXBseSB3aXRoIHRoZSBzdGFuZGFyZABTB3MAgUknMgCBTSN0cm9uAIE8OACCUCIzAIJVHUJ1c2luZXNzIHJ1bGVzAIJCOACEJhhBY2tub3dsZWRnZQCCWQVhbmQAhQMLIHIAgzwFCgo&s=qsd)

-Errors in submitted documents can be found at any of the three levels and reported on all three levels at the same time.
+Errors in submitted documents can be found at any of the levels and reported on all levels at the same time.
 While level 1 is static and level 2 should be considered static (variance can occour in valuesets dependening on the business needs), level 3 is considered dynamic in that sense that business rules are subject to change or be deprecated over time.
 Level 3 is referred to as <b>"Dyb validering"</b> in the reporting guidelines supplied by <b>Sundhedsdatastyrelsen</b>.

 All rules are exportable in the formats XSD, Schematron and KIE jar (kjar) files, respectively.
 The XSD and Schematron files does not include LPR3 assigned error codes - instead, when executed on a document, the XSD and Schematron reported errors will point out exactly where in the document the errors are and what has been violated.
 That said, XSD reported errors and Schematron reported errors will each be reported within their own category.
 Below illustrates an example of error codes wrapped in a RegistryResponse according to IHE XDR/XDS ebXml: